How to Learn Python the Right Way

 1. Data Science and Machine Learning

-- Dataquest — Teaches you Python and data science interactively.
-You analyze a series of interesting datasets, ranging from CIA documents to NBA player stats to X-ray images.
-You eventually build complex algorithms, including neural networks, decision trees, and computer vision models.
+- Dataquest — Learn Python and data science through interactive exercises.
+Analyze a variety of engaging datasets, from CIA documents and NBA player stats to X-ray images.
+Progress to building advanced algorithms, including neural networks, decision trees, and computer vision models.

 - Scikit-learn Documentation — Scikit-learn is the main Python machine learning library.
 It has some great documentation and tutorials.